svmanohar/School_District_Analysis/README.md

 | School Summary: THS 9th Grade removed                  | ![School_9thNaN](Resources/school_analysis_9thNaN.png) |
 | School Summary: After replacing with THS 10-12th Grade | ![School_after](Resources/school_analysis_after.png)   |

-- As seen, there was no significant changes seen when excluding the 9th grade class of Thomas High School from the analysis.
+- **Conclusion:** As seen, there was no significant changes seen when excluding the 9th grade class of Thomas High School from the analysis.
 In the modified dataset, the 10-12th grade scores are similar to what was seen before when the 9th grade data was included
 --------------------------------------

 ### Math Scores By Grade